kmonaghan/FaceRecognition/Readme.md

 1. Navigate to the "People" tab, and add a new person.
 2. Once the person shows up in the list, tap on their name.
 3. Instructions are provided on how to capture images of that person's face for later detection.
-The app uses the front-facing camera (the one pointing at you when you are using the device).
+The app uses either camera.
 4. When capturing images, try and move the camera slightly to capture different angles of your face.
+5. Alternative you can pick images from the library.
+You should pick 10 with the face you want the app to learn.
-5. Repeat for other people as necessary.
+6. Repeat for other people as necessary.

 Once the app has at least one person in the database with face images, face recognition can occur.